oroinc/documentation/backend/setup/demo-environment/aws.rst

 Access with SSH
 ^^^^^^^^^^^^^^^

-To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the **centos** username.
+To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the **ec2-user** username.

 1. Change the directory to the one where the .pem key file is stored.